The Organisational House

 What exactly is the Organisational House?

-Such a house is constantly changing: it is built, tended to, shaped, renewed and sometimes extended.
-It provides structure for working together, while simultaneously being shaped by the people who live within it.
+This house is constantly evolving.
+It is built, maintained, reshaped, renewed, and sometimes extended.
+It provides structure for collaboration, while at the same time being shaped by the people who inhabit it.

-We wouldn’t decide to completely rebuild the house next week, redecorate every room and replace the roof all at the same time.
+What we would rarely do in our own homes, however, is attempt everything at once.
+We would not plan to rebuild the house next week, redecorate every room, and replace the entire roof all at the same time.

 I believe in the horse.
 The automobile is only a temporary phenomenon.